On Direct Distribution Matching for Adapting Segmentation Networks: Introduction

-For semantic segmentation problems, adversarial training models \cite{goodfellow2014generative} are currently dominating the recent literature \cite{chen2017no,chen2018road,dou2018pnp,kamnitsas2017unsupervised,hoffman2016fcns,hong2018conditional,saito2018maximum,tsai2018learning,vu2018advent}.
-Such models alternate the training of two networks: a discriminator that learns a decision boundary between source and target features and a segmentation network that uses the learned decision boundary, thereby matching feature distribution across domains.
+For semantic segmentation problems, adversarial training models \cite{goodfellow2014generative} are currently dominating the literature \cite{chen2017no,chen2018road,dou2018pnp,kamnitsas2017unsupervised,hoffman2016fcns,hong2018conditional,saito2018maximum,tsai2018learning,vu2018advent}.
+Such models alternate the training of two networks: a discriminator that learns a decision boundary between source and target features and a segmentation network that uses the learned decision boundary to match the feature distributions across domains.
 Some other approaches rely on generative networks, which yield target images conditioned on the source, or vice-versa, aligning both domains at the pixel level \cite{cai2019towards,huo2018synseg,murez2018image,sankaranarayanan2017generate,zhang2018translating,zhao2019supervised}.

+While adversarial training achieved outstanding performances in image classification, our numerical evidence and intuition suggest that it may not be suitable for segmentation tasks to the same degree.
+First, learning a discriminator boundary for a segmentation task is much more complex as the label space is exponentially large.
+Intuitively, a high dimensional label space implies that the discriminator boundary can be very complicated and thus hard to learn.
+Therefore, as we will see later in our experiments, alternating both adversarial and prediction tasks in segmentation might cause more significant training instabilities than in image classification tasks.
+Moreover, it is more unlikely that source and target domain share the same multi-level feature representations if the label space is high dimensional.